Reaclate/M_sQuare-Login-Form-prerelease/README.md

-# Simple Login Page Developed Using: HTML, CSS, Bootstrap, React.js, React-Bootstrap and React-icons.
+- This Is a project for a simple desktop responsive login page 0

-# Contributor: Tinsaye Simeneh
+- Contributor: Tinsaye Simeneh